 His mother Pamela wrote to Allergic Living that her son’s symptoms of anaphylaxis began as he taking part in a food challenge – a test to see whether he could tolerate food that contains baked milk.
-Alastair passed away on July 30, 2017.
+The boy passed away on July 30, 2017.
 The baked milk challenge took place at Children’s Hospital of Alabama in Birmingham.

 The grieving parents held Alastair’s funeral on August 2, 2017.
 Pamela was seeking to find out more about the reasons for the tragedy.
 “It is my understanding that this has never happened before.
 I was not warned of this possibility.”

 In his obituary, the family describes their son, who would have turned 4 years old in August 2017, as “Alastair X, Super Hero.”
 They say that he lost his life “during the course of his tireless crusade against his arch nemesis – childhood asthma and allergies.”
 They mention that Alastair “leaves behind his adorable sidekick and little brother,” as well as extended family.

-Supervised baked milk challenges are done to see whether a dairy-allergic child’s immune system can tolerate extensively baked foods, which allows for the widening of the diet.
+Doctors conduct supervised baked milk challenges to see whether a dairy-allergic child’s immune system can tolerate extensively baked foods.
+When that’s the case, it allows for widening of the diet.
 In those with appropriate allergy test scores, studies show the challenges have had a good track record of success.
-So Alastair’s tragedy comes as particularly shocking news to the food allergy community.
+So the Alabama boy’s tragedy comes as particularly shocking news to the food allergy community.